goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 ## Open call for applications

-The research group lead by [Holger Dell](https://holgerdell.com) at Goethe University Frankfurt is inviting applications for two PhD or Postdoc positions, starting as soon as possible.
+We, the research group of [Holger Dell](/~dell/) at [Frankfurt University](https://www.uni-frankfurt.de/), are inviting applications for two PhD or
+Postdoc positions, starting as soon as possible.
-The group conducts research on fundamental questions of computation and information, is driven by curiosity, and provides a friendly, open-minded, and positive social environment.
-Potential future research topics of the group include, but are not limited to, algebraic graph algorithms, the theory of machine learning on graphs, circuit complexity, pseudorandomness, fine-grained and parameterized complexity.
-Excellent teaching is important to the group, and both positions include some teaching duties.
+We are driven by our curiosity for fundamental questions of computation and information, and we provide a friendly, open-minded, and positive social environment.
+Potential future research topics include, but are not limited to, algebraic graph algorithms, the theory of machine learning on graphs, circuit complexity, pseudorandomness, fine-grained and parameterized complexity.
+Teaching is also important to us, and we use modern, student-centered learning approaches in our classes.
+Both positions include some teaching opportunities.

 ### Tasks